mx-psi/tfg/text/CompSci/classic_computation.md

 If $F \subseteq \NN^\NN$ then $$\TIME(F) = \bigcup_{f(n) \in F} \TIME(f(n))$$ and likewise for $\SPACE$ and $\SIZE$.

 These classes are potentially dependent on the use of the specific single-tape Turing machine model of [@dfn:tm]; if a different model is used, such as multitape Turing machines or RAM models, the classes might change [@vanLeeuwenHandbookTheoreticalComputer1990, chap.
 1].

+#### The hierarchy theorems {.hidden}

+Time and space hierarchy theorems

+Discussion about relativization

 ### Non-deterministic complexity